Star Citizen HOTAS, Dual Stick, Keyboard and Mouse – Controls Explained

 A similar control scheme leaves off the throttle and keeps the keyboard.

-Our main suggestion for those interested in getting into a quality HOTAS set-up is the Thrustmaster T.16000M FCS HOTAS.
+Our main suggestion for those interested in getting into a quality Star Citizen HOTAS set-up is the Thrustmaster T.16000M FCS .
 This is a new HOTAS being sold from Thrustmaster and uses the latest version of their excellent T.16000M stick combined with a throttle.
-It uses the same sensors in the stick as the next suggestion and costs 1/3 of the price!
+It uses the same sensors on the stick as the next suggestion and costs 1/3 of the price!

-For those seeking a high end experience, we’d suggest the Thrustmaster HOTAS Warthog.
-This is a very high end HOTAS.
-It feels expensive and is expensive, but you get what you pay for.
+For those seeking a high-end experience, we’d suggest the Thrustmaster Warthog.
+It feels expensive and it is expensive, but you get what you pay for.
 The accuracy is similar to the T.16000M which drives a lot of people to the much cheaper option.

-This is a control scheme that seems strange to most people until they try it out.
+This is a Star Citizen control scheme that seems strange to most people until they try it out.
 With two sticks you can take full advantage of the 6 degrees of freedom offered by space flight.
-Typically your left hand controls strafe and your right hand controls pitch and yaw (the position of the nose of your ship).
+Typically your left-hand controls strafe and your right-hand controls pitch and yaw (the position of the nose of your ship).
 Many of the best pilots in the ‘verse swear by this set-up and refuse to fly any other way.
 It is extremely immersive to fly this way and offers the best control over your ship compared to any of the other control set-ups.
-It still forces you to use another control method when you go into FPS but that’s a trade off that many people think is worth it.
+It still forces you to use another control method when you go into FPS but that’s a trade-off that many people think is worth it.

 Pedals can add another layer of immersion and control to your HOTAS or dual stick set-up.
 They aren’t necessary but some people love them.